AssemblyAI/realtime-transcription-browser-js-example/README.md

 ## Description
 This is an open-source repo provided by AssemblyAI that displays how to use our real-time API in the browser!

-In this app, we grab an audio stream from the user's computer and then send that over a WebSocket to AssemblyAI for real-time processing.
+In this app, we grab an audio stream from the user's computer and then send that over a WebSocket to AssemblyAI for real-time transcription.
+Once AssemblyAI begins transcribing we display the text in the browser.
 This is accomplished using express.js for our backend and Vanilla JavaScript with the npm package [recordrtc](https://www.npmjs.com/package/recordrtc) on the frontend.

 ## How To Install and Run the Project